evelyndeathtrap/Concord-/README.md

-even better if it's a box with a rod inside, even better if it resembles a DNA molecule an array of these would be a giant alt realitying gear in the sky
+even better if it's a box with a rod inside, even better if it resembles a DNA molecule an array of these would be a giant alt realitying gear in the sky and a laser-like weapon

  Such an orbital weapon or even a lapel gadget can sync with your consciousness and make it easy to think, reason and control by modulating that with your mind. integrates the consciousness.